 Pediatric brain tumors are masses or growths of abnormal cells that occur in the brain or the tissue and structures that are near it.
-Many different types of pediatric brain tumors exist.
-Some pediatric brain tumors are noncancerous (benign), and some pediatric brain tumors are cancerous (malignant).
+Many different types of pediatric brain tumors exist — some are noncancerous (benign) and some are cancerous (malignant).

 - Specialists in children's health care.
-The treatment of brain tumors in children can be very different from treatment in adults.
-At Mayo Clinic, pediatric specialists work together to deliver the most effective treatment for your child.
+In Mayo Clinic's Pediatric Brain Tumor Clinic, specialists work together to deliver the most effective treatment for your child.
 A pediatric neuro-oncologist specializing in brain tumors typically will be your child's primary doctor.
 This doctor will coordinate access to other specialists from the brain tumor treatment team, including neurology, neurosurgery, neuroradiology, pediatric endocrinology, neuropathology, radiation oncology, pediatric oncology, psychology and brain rehabilitation.

 - Experience.
-Mayo Clinic specialists treat many types of pediatric brain tumors, including the more common types and the rare types.
+Mayo Clinic specialists treat many types of pediatric brain tumors, including common and rare.
 Types of pediatric brain tumors treated at Mayo Clinic include medulloblastoma, primitive neuroectodermal tumors, ependymoma, gliomas, germ cell tumors, infant brain tumors, spinal cord tumors and craniopharyngiomas.

 - Access to clinical trials.
 Mayo Clinic is a member of the Children's Oncology Group.
 This large collaboration among hospitals gives children with brain tumors access to clinical trials that offer the latest in treatments for childhood cancers.